Democratic backsliding: Executive aggrandizement

+Legislative authoritarianism

+Legislative authoritarianism is the use of elected legislatures to consolidate power and undermine democratic accountability while upholding formal democratic processes.
+Because legislative authoritarianism operates through legally sanctioned procedures and maintains the external appearance of democratic governance, scholars point out that it is particularly challenging to identify.
+But over time, these actions may weaken legislative checks on executive power and diminish parliaments' ability to function as autonomous forums for political debate.
+Rather than sudden regime change, this type of erosion is most frequently seen in instances of democratic backsliding.

+In 2026, Madeleine Rogers argued that parliamentary procedure had been used in democratic backsliding in six main ways that were difficult to oppose because of their technical nature and lack of public attention: fast-track procedures; time limits to debates (such as limiting speeches to 30 seconds in Poland); "alternative legislative procedures" that make scrutiny and opposition or amendment difficult; weakening opposition power, such as via committee composition fractions; "abusing disciplinary measures"; and a speaker abusing the expected neutrality of the speaker's role.
+Rogers proposed democratic resilience methods that she argued would make parliamentary procedure more robust against backsliding.

 Incremental election subversion

-This form of democratic backsliding entails the subversion of free and fair elections by, for example, blocking media access, disqualifying opposition candidates and voter suppression.
-This form of backsliding typically takes place before Election Day and now tends to be done in a slower and more incremental way that the changes may even seem not urgent to counter, making it tougher for watchdogs like the media to find and broadcast the cumulative threat of all the mostly small, but significant misconducts.
-While the accumulation of power is more likely to start with this slower linear progression, it can accelerate once voter power seems too divided or weakened to repair all the damage done to institutions.
+This form of democratic backsliding, called "strategic election manipulation" by Bermeo, entails the subversion of free and fair elections by, for example, blocking media access, disqualifying opposition candidates, and voter suppression.
+This form of backsliding typically takes place before the voting day(s) of an election and is done in a slower and more incremental way so that the changes are difficult to counter, making it tougher for media and election monitoring bodies to find and broadcast the cumulative effect of the mostly small but significant misconduct.

 Causes and characteristics

 The V-Party Dataset demonstrated a greater statistical significance of autocratization for victorious parties with very high populism, high anti-pluralism, lack of commitment to the democratic process, and incitement or acceptance of political violence.